huggingface/blog/autoformer.md

 ## Autoformer - Under The Hood

-The Autoformer builds upon the traditional method of decomposing time series into seasonality and trend-cycle components.
+Autoformer builds upon the traditional method of decomposing time series into seasonality and trend-cycle components.
 This is achieved through the incorporation of a _Decomposition Layer_, which enhances the model's ability to capture these components accurately.
-Moreover, the Autoformer introduces an innovative auto-correlation mechanism that replaces the standard self-attention used in the vanilla transformer.
+Moreover, Autoformer introduces an innovative auto-correlation mechanism that replaces the standard self-attention used in the vanilla transformer.
 This mechanism enables the model to utilize period-based dependencies in the attention, thus improving the overall performance.

 In the upcoming sections, we will delve into the two key contributions of the Autoformer: the _Decomposition Layer_ and the _Attention (Autocorrelation) Mechanism_.
 We will also provide code examples to illustrate how these components function within the Autoformer architecture.